Dr. Darrell Troupe

 Dr. Albert Einstein said, “Once we accept our limits, we go beyond them.”

-Over the last thirty plus years, Dr. Troupe has learned from his patients that the quote by Einsteen is especially true for people living with mental and physical illness.
+Over the last thirty plus years, Dr. Troupe has learned from his patients that the quote by Einstein is especially true for people living with mental and physical illness.
 Whether directly or indirectly living with a mental illness or condition, education and proper treatment may extend one’s potential beyond one’s perceived limitations.
 To achieve a mutual goal, the patient, their family, clinician, and psychiatrist work together to combine compassion, education, and medication to address the chemical, biological, emotional, psychological, and social imbalances of mental illness.
 Dr. Troupe’s professional goal is to offer every patient safe and effective medical treatment in coordination with the care of a compassionate therapist.
 He understands each patient’s life is precious and worth nurturing to full potential.

 Dr. Troupe earned his MD from Chicago Medical School, in 1983.
-Affiliated with the American Medical association, Dr. Troupe has practiced psychiatry for over thirty years including with the City of Chicago Board of Mental Health, Will County Department of Child and Adolescent Psychiatry, all while continually in private practice.
+Affiliated with the American Medical Association, Dr. Troupe has practiced psychiatry for over thirty years including with the City of Chicago Board of Mental Health, Will County Department of Child and Adolescent Psychiatry, all while continually in private practice.